Neurotoxin: Aluminium

 Neurotoxic behavior of Aluminium is known to occur upon entry into the circulatory system, where it can migrate to the brain and inhibit some of the crucial functions of the blood brain barrier (BBB).
 A loss of function in the BBB can produce significant damage to the neurons in the CNS, as the barrier protecting the brain from other toxins found in the blood will no longer be capable of such action.
 Though the metal is known to be neurotoxic, effects are usually restricted to patients incapable of removing excess ions from the blood, such as those experiencing renal failure.
 Patients experiencing aluminium toxicity can exhibit symptoms such as impaired learning and reduced motor coordination.
 Additionally, systemic aluminium levels are known to increase with age, and have been shown to correlate with Alzheimer's disease, implicating it as a neurotoxic causative compound of the disease.
 Despite its known toxicity in its ionic form, studies are divided on the potential toxicity of using aluminium in packaging and cooking appliances.

 Mercury

-Mercury is capable of inducing CNS damage by migrating into the brain by crossing the BBB.
-Mercury exists in a number of different compounds, though methylmercury (MeHg^{+}), dimethylmercury and diethylmercury are the only significantly neurotoxic forms.
-Diethylmercury and dimethylmercury are considered some of the most potent neurotoxins ever discovered.
-MeHg^{+} is usually acquired through consumption of seafood, as it tends to concentrate in organisms high on the food chain.
+While mercury exists in a number of different forms — all being toxic — only mercury vapor and organic mercury are capable of crossing the blood-brain barrier in sufficient quantity to induce CNS damage.
+Mole-for-mole, short-chain alkyl mercury compounds, such as methylmercury ([CH3Hg]+) and dimethylmercury ((CH3)2Hg), are the most neurotoxic.
+Environmentally, methylmercury is by far the most important form of organic mercury.
+It is usually acquired through consumption of seafood, as it tends to concentrate in organisms high on the food chain.
 It is known that the mercuric ion inhibits amino acid (AA) and glutamate (Glu) transport, potentially leading to excitotoxic effects.